kdave/btrfs-progs/Documentation/ch-swapfile.rst

         # btrfs inspect-internal map-swapfile -r swapfile
         198122980

-The command *map-swapfile* also verifies all the requirements, ie. no holes, single device, etc.
+The command *map-swapfile* also verifies all the requirements, i.e. no holes, single device, etc.